7 Reasons to Love Living in Calgary, Alberta

 One of the main driving forces behind the well-performing economy is the large number of major corporations who have chosen to set up their office headquarters in Calgary.
 The city has the highest concentration of head offices per capita in Canada, which has given way to countless job opportunities in a wide diversity of industries.

 Calgary is becoming a major hub of tourism in Western Canada.
 Calgary saw the best Tourism Growth in Canada in 2012, where visitors spent a staggering $1.4 billion dollars on activities, events, restaurants, hotels, shops and more.
-In fact, in 2012 there were 12.8 million passengers who traveled to or from Calgary’s YYC international airport!
+As a matter of fact, in 2012 there were 12.8 million passengers who traveled to or from Calgary’s YYC international airport!

 Calgary’s lovable location less than an hour from the Rocky Mountains makes it a hot spot not only for travelers, but for people looking to stay for the long-term as well.
 Having the ability to experience some of the best outdoor recreation around is hard to look past for those who love the mountains and what they have to offer.